tevaughan/modgraph/README.md

 For each integer N > 1, a unique set of two or more disjoint, [directed graphs][digraph] corresponds to the map of squared integers modulo N.

 The word "map" is just another word for "function."
+The phrase "modulo N" means something like either "to the modulus N" (if I interpret "modulo" in the dative case) or "in the modulus N" (if I interpreset "modulo" in the ablative case).

-The idea of the map of *squares* in modular arithmetic is something that I first saw in *Scientific American* in the 1980s, but I do not have a reference for the article.
+The idea of exploring the map of *squares* in modular arithmetic is something that I first saw in *Scientific American* in the 1980s, but I do not have a reference for the article.

 The [orbit][orbit] of a node n under [iteration][iteration] of the function (the map)